 The Tax Cuts and Jobs Act aims to spur economic growth across the United States by adjusting tax structures for small businesses and corporations.
-The bill has officially been passed by both the House of Representatives and the Senate, so it will now head to President Trump for final approval.
-Businesses can expect the following changes to kick in at the start of the new year.
+The bill became law in December 2017.
+Businesses are already feeling its effects, and are predicted to face few things in 2018.

 - There's a 20 percent deduction for all pass-through businesses.

 - Married individuals who own service-based businesses like law and accounting firms can only receive the 20 percent deduction if they make under $315,000 per year ($157,500 if single).

 - The corporate tax rate dropped from 35 to 21 percent.

 - The alternative minimum corporate tax rate were eliminated.

 The final bill was a slight departure from the complexities featured in the individual House and Senate bills – a special 70-30 pass through rate, restrictions on deductions and a different structure resulted in two complex bills.
 The final bill's overall benefits are a bit simpler and more direct for all American businesses.
 The main provisions that have made it through to the final bill are a reduced corporate tax rate and a significant deduction for all pass-through businesses.

 The National Federation of Independent Businesses, an organization that represents roughly 300,000 small businesses, initially said that it could not support the bill, but has since said the bill will help the economy by providing significant tax relief to small businesses throughout the nation.
 But the National Association for the Self-Employed (NASE) said that 83 percent of small business owners don't fully understand the impact these changes will have on their business.
 And some 90 percent think the government didn't adequately prepare them for the system.

 Here's the bottom line: Republicans are saying a slashed corporate tax rate could make the United States a tax haven country for corporations, and the 20 percent deduction for pass-through businesses may help economic growth throughout the nation.